 Yes, an obese person can be cremated.
 However, this can prove a little more difficult and costly.
 First, a crematory with a wider retort chamber door will be required to fit a larger cremation container through.
 Secondly, a stronger cremation container and extra lifting equipment may be required.
 This generally means that many crematories charge an additional fee to cremate a bariatric weight person.
 An additional fee may be incurred for a person weighing above 300 pounds.

 Where can I find more information about cremation?

-If you want to read further about cremation, you will find that US Funerals Online has a Library Section on Cremation with numerous articles related to the topic.
+Visit our Ultimate Guide to Cremation 2021 for more FAQs about Cremation.
+If you want to read further about cremation, you will find that US Funerals Online has a Resource Section on Cremation with numerous articles related to the topic.

 You can also visit the Cremation Association of North America (CANA), 499 Northgate Parkway, Wheeling, IL 60090 http://www.cremationassociation.org/

 You can also read more in detail about the history, culture, religious variations & memorialization aspect of cremation at Wikipedia. http://en.wikipedia.org/wiki/Cremation